-- 5. If you have not done so, you can change the ES8509-XT IP address to meet your network environment. - a.
+- 5. If you have not done so, you can change the ES7510-XT IP address to meet your network environment. - a.
 Double-click Basic Setting. - b.
 Click IP Configuration. - To use static addressing, enter a valid IP address, subnet mask and default gateway. - To use DHCP, click Enable in the DHCP Client drop list. - c.
-Click Apply.
+Click Apply. - 6.
+If you are planning on connecting PDs, configure the PoE port characteristics, see PoE Control on Page 74.